On Unbalanced Optimal Transport: Gradient Methods, Sparsity and Approximation Error: Introduction

 \item To the best of our knowledge, we establish the first characterization of the approximation error between UOT and OT (in the context of KL-penalized UOT).
 In particular, we show that both of UOT's transportation plan and transport distance converge to OT's marginal constraints and transport distance with the rate $O(\frac{poly(n)}{\tau})$.
 This result opens up directions that use UOT to approximate standard OT and accentuate the importance of our proposed GEM-UOT, which is the first to achieve logarithmic dependence on $\tau$ in the literature.

 \item Inspired by our results on approximation error, we bring up a new perspective of OT retrieval from UOT with fine-tuned $\tau$.
 In particular, we present GEM-OT, which obtains an $\varepsilon$-approximate solution to the standard OT problem by performing a post-process projection of UOT solution.
-GEM-OT is of order $ O\left( {\kappa} \cdot {n^2} \log\left(\frac{ n }{\varepsilon}\right) \right)$, which is the first OT solver with logarithmic dependence on $\varepsilon^{-1}$.
+GEM-OT is of order $\widetilde{O}(\kappa n^2)$.
 While lots of work have naively relaxed OT into UOT to enjoy its unconstrained optimization structure and robustness to outliers, our results on $\tau$ make a further significant step by equipping such relaxation with provable guarantees. \end{itemize}

 \textbf{Paper Organization:} The rest of the paper is organized as follows.
 We introduce the background of regularized UOT problems and present our novel dual formulation in Section~\ref{sec_background}.
 In Section~\ref{sec_analysis}, we analyze the complexities our proposed algorithms GEM-UOT.
 The results on approximability of OT via UOT are established in Section ~\ref{sec:approximation}.
 In Section~\ref{sec_experiment}, we experiment on both synthetic and real datasets to compare our algorithm with the state-of-the-art Sinkhorn algorithm in terms of both the performance and the induced sparsity, empirically verify our theories on approximation error, and showcase our framework on the task of color transfer.
 We conclude the paper in Section~\ref{sec_conclusion}.